With a mix of Saban and swag, Collins takes over at Temple

 “My big thing, too, is being tough, being physical, being disciplined, having attention to detail and having fun, having swag, having energy, having juice; I don’t think those are mutually exclusive.
 You can have all those things and have them be working together,” Collins said.

 Collins’ new office — Rhule’s old office — is still in move-in mode.
-In a glass trophy case, there are a just a few framed photos, including team pictures from Collins’ time at Division III Albright College.
+In a glass trophy case there are a just a few framed photos, including team pictures from Collins’ time at Division III Albright College.

 Collins was defensive coordinator at Albright in 1998 when he hired Rhule as linebackers coach for “$1,800 a year and a meal card,” Rhule said.
 They spent a year together in Reading, Pennsylvania, then were reunited at FBS Western Carolina, where again Collins was defensive coordinator and hired Rhule.